Siemens Nexas: Braking problems

-Design & construction
+Design and construction

 The bodies of the Siemens Modular Metro trains evolved from the 1993 DT2 Series used in the Nuremberg U-Bahn whose design in turn came from production of the A Series built for the nearby Munich U-Bahn.

 The version of Siemens metro train designed for Melbourne included several attributes similar to existing Melbourne suburban electric trains such as being single-deck and operating in M-T-M (motor-trailer-motor) sets of three carriages, where the motor cars each have an overhead pantograph, and two of these 3-car sets are generally coupled together to form a 6-carriage train when run in revenue service, though a single set may be run when demand does not merit a full train.

-All were built by Siemens Transportation Systems, Vienna with the final fitout completed at Newport Workshops.
+All were built by Siemens Transportation Systems, Vienna, with the final fitout completed at Newport Workshops.

 There are several notable differences between the Siemens Nexas trains and other trains which operate in Melbourne.
 These include: